Skip to main content

 • “Many of the story parts are also repeated, making for boring walls of text in an already grinding card game.”

-The game's graphics are characterized by a unique and visually appealing art style, often described as comic-like or inspired by pixel art, which effectively complements its thematic elements.
-While many players appreciate the aesthetic and cohesive design, some criticize the visuals for being simplistic or lacking detail, particularly in lower resolutions.
-Overall, the art style is a standout feature that enhances the game's atmosphere, despite some mixed opinions on its execution and quality.
+The game's graphics are characterized by a unique and visually appealing art style, often described as comic-like or inspired by pixel art, which effectively complements its thematic elements and world-building.
+While many players appreciate the aesthetic and find it immersive, some critiques point to a lack of detail and quality in certain visual aspects, suggesting that the graphics may not meet the expectations of all players, particularly on PC.
+Overall, the art style is a standout feature that enhances the gameplay experience, despite some technical limitations.

 • “The art style is incredible and the gameplay is unique!”